 1. Look for partnership deals

-Some credit card companies offer deals for purchasing subscriptions and services through businesses they partner with.
+Some credit card companies offer deals for purchasing subscriptions and services through businesses they partner with simply by syncing your frequent flyer account.
 These could include newspaper and magazine subscriptions, insurance company quotes and policies, hotels and car rentals agencies – you name it.
 If this is something you need anyway, why not earn miles for it?

 2. Take advantage of one-time bonus miles